Jaisthings/Jaisthings/README.md

-- 🦧  Hi, I’m @Jaisthings
+- 🦧  Hi there, I’m @Jaisthings
 - 🐼  I’m interested in programming, software architecture